vatnz-dev/sops/docs/terminal/atma.md

 ### OCR, RAN and BAY

-ATMA shall coordinate any track shortening not stated in [Departures](../terminal/atma.md#departures) with the above sectors.
+ATMA shall coordinate any track shortening not stated in [Departures](../terminal/atma.md#departures).